oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 ### 4.2.
 Analytics Support

-Analytics support needs to be built in the Android app in such a way that, in future, it is possible to send that data back to the server while ensuring that no sensitive information leaves the phone.
-The aim of this project is to gather analytics to track crash reports, logs and app-health reports, as well as add feedback & reporting which will transfer those logs in case of any issues.
-We also want to persist learner usage analytics, such as: which activities they've opened, how long they spend in each activity, etc.
+Analytics support needs to be built in the Android app so that it is possible to reliably send usage data to a central location while ensuring that no sensitive information leaves the phone.
+The aim of this project is to:
+- Collect & upload crash scenarios
+- Collect & upload app health metrics (e.g. memory, CPU usage, etc.)
+- Collect & upload key usage events (e.g. activities & dialogs being opened, button clicks, etc.), and ensure these can be tested
+- Ensure logs can be uploaded offline, potentially months later for users who have infrequent internet access

 **Team**: Android